Turbo-Charge Your Revenue!

 While this is a good deal considering its benefits, sellers do not have to pay any monthly subscription fees for Walmart Fulfillment Services.

 On the other hand, the FBA program requires that sellers pay storage and fulfillment fees which have different structures based on the weight and product dimensions.
-Sellers also have to pay other fees including long-term storage fees.
+You will also have to pay other fees including long-term storage fees.
 These fees can be quite complex and expensive for most sellers to keep up with.

 Both Walmart and Amazon have requirements for joining their platform.
 Here are the seller requirements for selling on Walmart vs. Amazon: